LightnessOfBeing/kaggle-bengali-classification/README.md

 ## Final solution
 * Three stage pipeline:
-   1. First stage: train with Cutmix and Mixup augmentations for more than 100 epochs, as these augmentations require a big number of epochs to converge.
+   1. First stage:
+       * train with Cutmix and Mixup augmentations for more than 100 epochs, as these augmentations require a big number of epochs to converge.
+       * Head configuration Mish -> Conv2D -> BatchNorm -> Pooling layer -> Linear
+       * Pooling layer: GeM pooling
+       * Dataset: uncropped images

-   2. Second stage: fine-tune for ~5 epochs without any aumentations at all.
+   2. Second stage:
+      * fine-tune for ~5 epochs without any aumentations at all.
+      * same dataset and architecture as in the first layer.

    3. Ensemble over 5 folds using max voting technique.